 Texture brings richness and depth to your clothing.
-This is particularly true of suits and sports coats, which look great when they have a little tooth to them.
+This is particularly true of suits and sport coats, which look great when they have a little tooth to them.
 Once you know what colors work for you, seek them out in tweed or corduroy.
 What could be more elegant than a gray flannel suit with a white oxford cloth shirt and a beloved silk knit tie?
 Wear a combination of textures in a single tone, and you’ll come across as the sophisticated man you are.

 9 | Embrace Eccentricity

 There is nothing wrong — and in fact there’s a lot right — with a strong attraction to something singular.
 So let’s raise a glass to your white bucks, your velvet jacket, your seersucker suit and everything else with outsize character.
 What’s the secret?
 Conviction and repetition.
 If you’re concerned about getting away with something, wear it around the house until you feel ready to face your adoring public.
 The first time you wear your Panama hat, you might meet minor opposition.
 The second time, people will understand what you’re driving at.
 By the third time, it’s your signature look and nobody can remember you without it.